-The Yellow Deuce is a complimentary, curriculum-aligned educational program that offers middle and high school students immersive tours of the Normandy battlefields, designed to enhance historical understanding through experiential learning.
-Conducted aboard a classic yellow American school bus, the program is led by experienced educators and historical experts and features rare, firsthand testimonies from some of the last surviving WWII veterans.
-By combining site-based instruction, primary-source narratives, and guided exploration of key locations associated with the D-Day landings and the broader Allied campaign, the initiative fosters historical empathy, critical thinking, and civic awareness.
-Aligned with secondary-level history and social studies curricula, The Yellow Deuce provides a rigorous and impactful learning experience that is entirely free of charge to participating schools.
+The Yellow Deuce is a complimentary, curriculum-aligned educational program that provides middle and high school students with immersive, experiential learning tours of the Normandy battlefields.
+Conducted aboard a classic yellow American school bus, the program is led by experienced educators and historical experts and may include rare, firsthand accounts from some of the last surviving World War II veterans.

 CONNECTING GENERATIONS

-Embark on a profoundly educational journey into the pivotal events of the Second World War through an immersive experience that underscores the United States’ critical role in the liberation of Normandy.
-Developed in partnership with The Greatest Generations Foundation, an organization founded by World War II veterans, this initiative draws upon distinguished historical expertise to deliver transformative, curriculum-aligned learning opportunities to students at no cost.
-Exclusively designed for school groups, the full-day program takes place aboard a classic American school bus and features engaging, pedagogically grounded activities that honor the sacrifices and enduring legacy of World War II veterans.
-By removing financial barriers to participation, this initiative ensures equitable access to essential historical knowledge, cultivating a deeper and lasting appreciation for one of the most consequential periods in modern history.
+Explore the pivotal events of World War II through an immersive program that highlights the United States’ role in the liberation of Normandy.
+Developed in partnership with The Greatest Generations Foundation—founded by World War II veterans—this curriculum-aligned initiative draws on trusted historical expertise to provide students with a rigorous learning experience at no cost.
+Designed exclusively for school groups, the full-day program takes place aboard a classic American school bus and features educator-led, standards-based activities that honor the sacrifices and enduring legacy of World War II veterans.
+By removing financial barriers, the program expands equitable access to essential historical learning and fosters a deeper, lasting understanding of this consequential period.

 Meet the Storytellers